View frequently asked questions by topic. For suggested questions, please contact federalupdates@illinois.edu.

 A new executive order affects my work or studies.
 What should I do?
 When will I receive more details?

 Proposed changes may cause uncertainty and concern.
-Until we can review the details in consultation with our legal team, please do not take action based on speculation and continue to operate as you have been.
+Please do not take action based on speculation and continue to operate as you have been.
 We will provide guidance and communicate to campus community members as clarity about the next steps emerges.

 My position is funded with federal grants.
 Am I going to lose my job?